Sessions and server side state

 - services registered with this specific scope, and

 - data encapsulated within an Eliom reference created with this specific scope.

-States disappear either when the associated scope is explicitely discarded, or after a timeout.
+States disappear either when the associated scope is discarded explicitely or by a timeout.

 Scope and cookies

-From a technical point of view, sessions and groups of sessions are implemented automatically within Eliom by asking the browser to send a session identifier in a cookie.
-Client-side processes also send an identifier with each request, using a kind of "client-side process-cookie".
+On a technical point of view, sessions and groups of sessions are implemented automatically within Eliom by asking the browser to send a session identifier in a cookie.
+Client-side processes also send an identifier in each request, using some kind of "client-side process-cookie".

 It is possible to create different scopes of the same level if you want several states for the same application (advanced use).
-Each scope uses its own cookies, and you can discard data for a single scope.
+Each scope uses its own cookies and you can discard data for one scope only.